ct-clmsn/miniaturist/README.md

 matrix which stores the document-term matrix.
 To accelerate the creaton of the matrix, it is strongly encouraged that a user spends a fair amount of time studying the corpus to identify a reasonably sized vocabulary set.
 The larger the vocabulary set the sparser the document-term matrix becomes.
-There is a direct correlation between the performance each implementation and the size of the vocabulary set.
+There is a direct correlation between each implementation's performance and the size of the vocabulary set.

 ## HPX Compilation Flags